Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

-\end{footnotesize}Here the linear projection is omitted for simplicity.
-The query features are then multiplied with the obtained weights along the channel dimension as below: \begin{footnotesize}
+Here, the linear projection is omitted for simplicity.
+The query features are then multiplied with the obtained weights along the channel dimension as below:

-\end{footnotesize}Thus the category-related query features are selected and enhanced.
-In this operation, the query branch is enhanced by support examples dynamically.
+Thus, the category-related query features are selected and enhanced.
+In this operation, the query branch is enhanced by support examples adaptively.
 We present the detailed design of choices of support features in the experiment part.